top of page

 Prevention Playbook for Hard-Water Homes

-• Final rinse with distilled water before storage; soak nightly in distilled water.
+• Final rinse with distilled water before storage; soak nightly in distilled water

-• Mix tablets with distilled water instead of tap water for more effective soaking.
+• Mix tablets with distilled water instead of tap water

 Clinic-Grade Rescue for Stubborn Scale